Aconcagua Expedition - Polish Glacier Traverse

 Day 22: Arrive in US

 *Weather, group strength, and the normal ebb and flow of expedition life rarely allow us to run the same itinerary on two trips in a row.
 Our aim is to take plenty of time to acclimate and to have the option of multiple summit days.
-IT is not unusual for a trip to end a day or two early, at which point we generally enjoy the good life offered by lovely Mendoza.
+It is not unusual for a trip to end a day or two early, at which point we generally enjoy the good life offered by lovely Mendoza.

 Qualifications